 - 3.5 tablespoons honey

-- Preheat the oven to 365 degrees Fahrenheit.
+- Preheat the oven to 350 degrees Fahrenheit (or 365 degrees if at high altitudes).
 Line a baking sheet with parchment paper and spray with non-stick cooking spray.

 - Whisk together the flour, baking powder, and salt together in a large mixing bowl until all the dry ingredients are evenly whisked together.